lwmqn/shepherd/README.md

     ```

 * ##### devChange
-    When the Server perceives that there is any change of _Resources_ from notifications or read/write responses, qserver will fire an `'ind'` event along this type of indication.
+    Fired when the Server perceives that there is any change of _Resources_ from notifications or read/write responses.

     * msg.type: `'devChange'`
     * msg.qnode: `qnode`